GarryPO/MovieService/README.md

 1. Test if user can get existing movie details by index via GET method Expected result: Movie details should be returned, response code should be 200

-2. Test if user tries to get movie details whih doesn't exist in the service he recives correct responce.
+2. Test if user tries to get movie details which doesn't exist in the service he recives correct responce.
    Expected result: no movie details should be returned, response conde should be 404

 3. Test if user can insert new movie details via POST method.